All About The Qingming Festival

 - Chinese sandalwood joss incense.
 Each attendee needs three sticks to pay respects to ancestors, and it’s customary to put bunches of three in a row alternated with the red candles in front of the gravestone as seen in the pictures we’re sharing in this post.

 - Joss papers (e.g., paper money and gold and silver bars, to be burned as offerings of spirit money so that one’s ancestors have what they need in the afterlife).
-Look closely at the gold bars on the right.
+Look closely at the gold bars.
 Credit Suisse = “Credit Sussie” 😂

 - Plain white joss papers – These are “tickets” or “tolls” for ancestors to come to the physical realm to enjoy the meal with family and, most importantly, return to the afterlife.
 So it’s important not to forget these!